In this guide I will help you find the best Intercom alternative to use for your business in 2025.

 Cons:

-What's unique about Crisp is that it offers unlimited conversations for free.
+What’s unique about Crisp is that it offers unlimited conversations (with limited functionality) for free.
+So you only have to upgrade if you want the better features, but you will probably end up doing so.

 7. Kustomer: A more advanced solution